Learn more about this program at the Explore LSC Open House on October 8, 2026 RSVP Today

 • Winona State University: Biology – Allied Health, B.S.
 Biology – Cell and Molecular, BS Biology – Ecology, BS Biology – Environmental Science, BS

-To graduate and be guaranteed admission to a Minnesota State university’s designated program you must earn an overall grade point average as indicated by the university to which you will transfer.
+In order to graduate and be guaranteed admission to a Minnesota State university’s designated program in biology you must earn an overall grade point average as indicated by the university to which you will transfer.

 Ready to get started?
 Become a Student